 Part of TSTM is integrating and contextualizing basic skill development in content areas relevant to adult learners.
 The five content areas highlighted by TSTM are Workforce Preparation, Financial Literacy, Health Literacy, Digital Literacy, and Civics Education.
-In this curriculum, each unit contains an activity in the context of health literacy or financial literacy.
+In this curriculum, each unit contains an activity in the context of health-literacy, and Civics Education.
+In this curriculum, each unit contains an activity in the context of health-literacy, and Civics Education.
+In this curriculum, each unit contains an activity in the context of health-literacy, and Civics Education.
+In this curriculum, each unit contains an activity in the context of health-literacy, and Civics Education.
+In this curriculum, each unit contains an activity in the context of health-literacy, and Civics Education.